talestonini/talestonini.com-v0.5/src/main/resources/posts/DockerVim.md

 But the coolest thing about it are actually the plugins to support programming in Scala and Java.
-For **Scala**, it automates all the various configuration steps of [Metals for Vim](https://scalameta.org/metals/docs/editors/vim.html), giving it features like code completion (with the help of [CoC](https://github.com/neoclide/coc.nvim) and [coc-metals](https://github.com/scalameta/coc-metals)), jump-to definition navigation, jump to code references, and hint on inferred types, to name a few.
+For **Scala**, it automates all the various configuration steps of [Metals for Vim](https://scalameta.org/metals/docs/editors/vim.html), giving it features like code completion (with the help of [CoC](https://github.com/neoclide/coc.nvim) and [coc-metals](https://github.com/scalameta/coc-metals)), jump to definition navigation, jump to code references, and hint on inferred types, to name a few.
 For **Java** it combines [CoC](https://github.com/neoclide/coc.nvim) and [coc-java](https://github.com/neoclide/coc-java) to give it the same essential programming features.